 - Discharge of fluid coming from the affected ear

 Signs that Your Ear Infection Requires Medical Attention

 You may need to seek medical attention if you notice a bloody discharge coming from out of the affected ear.
-There could also be persistent pain that is often associated with an ear infection lasting for 48 hours or more.
+There could also be persistent pain, often associated with an ear infection that lasts for 48 hours or more.
 Other symptoms include a high fever and trouble breathing especially after a cold.
 If you think you or your family member needs to be seen right away, please visit one of UrgentMED Clinics.
 No appointment is necessary.

 Common Causes of Ear Infections

 Children are more susceptible to getting ear infections than adults.
 That’s because the eustachian tubes of a child are very small in comparison to those in adults.
 Also, their immune systems are still developing.
 In adults, a cold or respiratory infection can sometimes result in an ear infection.
 It causes the eustachian tubes to fill with fluid and pressure.